tsujamin/srs-hhvm-notebook/presentation.md

 ##Results:
  - Results were graphed as surfaces using Matlab
  - All results are graphed against total requests and concurrent-requests
+ - [hhvmnocount][hhvmnocount] is omitted from the results due to segmentation faults in Release configuration

 ##Percentage Response Times (milliseconds, lower is better)
 ![Time taken for 20% of requests to execute](images/percentage_20_surf_graph.png "Time taken for 20% of requests to execute")